PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/DLComputerVision1b.md

 # DL computer vision II: Application

-In this knowledge module, you will find a list of online resources to help you to build, (train), and evaluate a traditional and DL object detection model on the real-life image dataset('difficult' object detection task).
+In this knowledge module, you will find a list of online resources to help you to build, (train), and evaluate a traditional and DL object detection model on the real-life image dataset ('difficult' object detection task).

 After this module, you will be able to:

-- [ ]
-- [ ]
-- [ ]
-- [ ]
-- [ ]
+- [ ] Select the appropriate DL object detection algorithm/toolbox/etc. on GitHub to solve the computer vision task
+- [ ] Successfully install and run the selected DL object detection algorithm/toolbox/etc. on your local device/Google Colab
+- [ ] Use a MLOps tool to train and evaluate the DL object detection model (e.g., Weights and Biases)

 ***